MP 89: MP89 CA

-The only train (CA16) is assugned at St Ouen Depot for use on Line 14, as shown below.

-Future transfers
+As of 4 May 2023, 21 six-car sets are allocated to Saint-Ouen Depot for use on Line 4.

+used driverless trains in a 6-car formation (4M2T).

+24 March 2023 marked the last day of the MP89 CA on line 14, which lost its original rolling stock.

+Transfer of (CA) stock to Line 4

 New trains of the MP 14 series will replace the current fleet of Line 14, because of the extensions of the Grand Paris Express project.
 The current fleet of 21 MP 89 CA and 11 MP 05 trains will transfer to the newly-automated Line 4, where it will be joined by 20 MP 14 trains to meet the current peak vehicle requirements.
+The MP 89 CA trains entered service on Line 4 in September 2022 along with the MP 05 and MP 14 trains.

+Transfer of (CC) stock to Line 6

 The 52 MP 89 CC trains that currently serve Line 4 would then be shortened from six to five cars, and transfer to Line 6 to replace the MP 73 trains.
 Line 6 currently has 47 MP 73 trains, meaning that Île-de-France Mobilités would be able to immediately start refurbishment on five MP 89 CC trains when they are released from service.